freerangeandy/many-city-weather/README.md

 To remove any location's forecasts from the visible list, click on the (x) delete button in the area's upper right corner.

 ## Credits
+This project was built starting from a create-react-app template, [mintbean-challenge-react-starter](https://github.com/clairefro/mintbean-challenge-react-starter), developed by [Claire Froelich](https://github.com/clairefro).

 Real-time weather forecast data is provided by the [OpenWeather API](https://openweathermap.org/api/one-call-api).

-It uses the [react-mapbox-autocomplete](https://github.com/localvore-today/react-mapbox-autocomplete) developed by [Localvore.co](https://github.com/localvore-today).
+The Search field uses the [react-mapbox-autocomplete](https://github.com/localvore-today/react-mapbox-autocomplete) component developed by [Localvore.co](https://github.com/localvore-today).

-This project was built starting from a create-react-app template, [mintbean-challenge-react-starter](https://github.com/clairefro/mintbean-challenge-react-starter), developed by [Claire Froelich](https://github.com/clairefro).